TPMS – Tire Pressure Monitoring System Explained

 The most common problem that causes the TPMS light to say all the time even when tire pressure is correct is due to weak batteries in one of the TPMS sensors.
 The batteries inside the TPMS sensors can not replace, meaning the TPMS sensor itself needs to be replaced.

 TPMS light warns if the tire pressure is low, but the same light is used to warn the driver when the system malfunctions.
 If there is a problem with the TPMS system, the TPMS light may flash in most vehicles; then it stays on even when tire air pressure is correct.

 How do you diagnose TPMS problems?

-If your vehicle doesn’t have the capacity to inform you which sensor is faulty, you will need to use a TPMS Tool to access the TPMS module via the diagnostic port under the dashboard, the driver’s side.
+If your vehicle can’t inform you which sensor is faulty, you will need to use a TPMS Tool to access the TPMS module via the diagnostic port under the dashboard, the driver’s side.

-The problem is most likely going to be due to a faulty TPMS sensor.
+The problem will most likely be due to a faulty TPMS sensor.
 Even though a faulty TPMS module can cause the TPMS light to flash but that’s much less likely to happen.

 At What Pressure (PSI) does the TPMS light come on?

 Each vehicle is different, but in the US, vehicles are mandated to have a TPMS light and turn on the light if the tire pressure drops 25% below the recommended pressure.
 The recommended tire pressure for your vehicle can be found in the sticker, which you can find by opening the driver’s door and looking at the frame.

 A few vehicle manufacturers program the TPMS light to come on as soon as a 10% pressure drop (about 3 PSI) is detected.